-Our flexible search tool allows you to explore by term, location, language of instruction, and program provider.
+Our flexible search tool allows you to explore by term, location, the language of instruction, and program provider.
 Each result includes a link to the corresponding program website for additional information.

-Adviser Tip: We encourage to you to search first without selecting a program provider to see the full range of options for any given search criteria.
+Adviser Tip: We encourage you to search first without selecting a program provider to see the full range of options for any given search criteria.